wenchonglee/playwright-vs-cypress/README.md

 ## API differences

 Beyond performance, there's also Developer Experience (DX).
-I'll compare these tools comparable on a few select topics that I find important.
+I'll compare these tools on a few select topics that I find important.

 ### Async/await vs promise chaining

 Most of my JS/TS code are written with async/await but because of Cypress, I was somewhat used to promise chaining.
 When I first tried Playwright, having to write `await` for almost every single command immediately felt like needless boilerplate code.

 After spending just a bit of time with Playwright however, it clicked for me and now I'm not sure if I can agree with the choice made by Cypress [(reference)](https://docs.cypress.io/faq/questions/using-cypress-faq#Can-I-use-the-new-ES7-async--await-syntax)

 Consider the following example, a snippet from `network_requests`.
 We want to:
 1. Call an API
 2. Use the response to call another API